fIux-dev/froyo/README.md

 * Ctrl+C through the command-line will not terminate the application cleanly.
 This may cause issues with the log file not being written completely, etc.
 * If you have a lot of bookmarks and/or works, the downloader will likely be rate limited by AO3.
-Right now, attempting to add works/bookmarks from a user or works from a series while you are being rate limited is fatal.
+Right now, attempting to add works/bookmarks from a user or works from a series can potentially fail if the list is very large.
-No works IDs will be added since this requires sending a request to AO3 to get the work list.
-If this is a problem, please try selecting the use rate limiting option and leave the application open for a while.
+This is because even if the request is retried, we may still be rate limited trying to fetch the list.
+The workaround is to enable the rate limiting flag in the settings.

 ## License